garrandall/popular-music-data/tracks/there-s-nothing-holdin--me-back-shawn-mendes.md

 'Cause everytime that she gets close, yeah

-She pulls me in enough to keep me guessing (Mmmm)
+She pulls me in enough to keep me guessing (Mmm)
 And maybe I should stop and start confessing, confessing, yeah